Vizianagaram Fort: Oudh Khana

 The Oudh Khana is a tower constructed in 1876-77 by Maharaja Vijaya Rama Raju III.
 It is present in present-day Phool Bagh, Vizianagaram.
 A unique part of this palace is an exclusive bathroom of the Rajas, which is an octagonal stone structure that adjoins the Phool Bagh Palace.
 The structure is 50 ft in height built with stones and has a spiral stairway which leads to the water tank at the top that is fed by pumping water from a nearby well.

 Alakananda Palace

 The Alaknanda Palace was built as a royal guest house.
 It was constructed in a plush style for the royal guests.
 It is set within a well laid out garden with walkways.
 Within the grounds of this palace, an airstrip has been built in recent years for use of the royalty.
 This palace, however, now houses the 5th Battalion of the Andhra Pradesh Armed Reserve Police.

 Korukonda Palace

 Nearer to the Alakananda Palace is the Korukonda Palace.
 The land around this palace, about 1000 acre large, is used as a playground and also has well-tended gardens.
-Educational institutions have been established in this land and there a school to train youth who wish to join the defense forces.
+Educational institutions have been established in this land.
+Currently the palace is the Sainik School, Korukonda.